panoramicdata/LogicMonitor.Cli/README.md

 > dotnet new install LogicMonitor.Cli

 To create a new project using the template, use:
-> dotnet new LogicMonitor
+> dotnet new logicmonitor

 or

-> dotnet new LogicMonitor --name MyProject.MyNameSpace
+> dotnet new logicmonitor --name MyProject.MyNameSpace